dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 memcpy(msg_copy, buffer, length);
 ```

 Why do we make a copy of the original message?
-Well if we dont, the sending process has to keep the original message around until the receiver has processed it.
+Well if we don't, the sending process has to keep the original message around until the receiver has processed it.
 We don't have a way for the receiver to communicate that it's finished reading the message.
 By making a copy, we can return from `ipc_send()` as soon as the message is sent, regardless of when the message is read.
 Now the sending process is free to do what it wants with the memory holding the original message as soon as `ipc_send()` has completed.

 If you're performing this IPC as part of a system call from userspace, the memory containing the original message is unlikely to be mapped in the receiver's address space anyway, so we have to copy it into the kernel's address space, which is mapped in both processes.